blbadger/blbadger.github.io/input-representation.md

 Specifically, a convolutional operation across an image is non-invertible with respect to the elements that are observed at any given time.
 Thus, generally speaking, pixels within the kernal's dimensions may be swapped without changing the ouptut.

 Because of this lack of invertibility, there may be many possible inputs for any given output.
-As the number of convolutional operations increases, the number of possible inputs to generate some output also increases exponentially.
+As the number of convolutional operations increases, the number of possible inputs that generate some output vector also increases exponentially.
+Therefore it is little wonder why there are different input $a_g, a, a'$ that all yield a similar output given that many input can be shown to give one single output even with perfect computational accuracy.

 One can experimentally test whether or not non-uniqueness leads to poor representations using simple fully connected architectures.
 It should be noted that nearly all fully connected architectures used for classification are composed of non-invertible operations that necessarily lead to non-uniqueness in representation.
 Specifically, a forward pass from any fully connected layer $x$ to another that is smaller than the previous, $y$, is represented by a non-square matrix multiplication operation.
 Such matricies are non-invertible, an in particular the case above is expressed with a matrix $A_{mxn}, m < n$ such that there are an infinite number of linear combinations of elements of $x$.